-Activities owned or controlled by the organisation that release emissions straight into the atmosphere.
-For manufacturing business these would be emissions from equipment and machinery used in production.
-Businesses that own or lease vehicles are also included within scope 1.
-For many office-based businesses, scope 1 emissions are usually very small.
+Scope 1 covers all activities owned or controlled by the organisation that release emissions straight into the atmosphere.
+For Mer, as we are not producing any physical goods, this only covers combustion engines vehicles as well as fugitive emissions from air conditioning as well as refrigerators in the office.
 The main scope 1 emissions occurred from the company owned/leased combustion vehicles and the mileage completed within the reporting period.